For Campus-Based Professionals

 Share relevant institutional information

 EXCEL incorporates all the resources and information available about how to run a fraternity/sorority department and provides a community of practice to guide you in applying it.
-Plan on sharing some of your department’s operational information to add to the body of knowledge about executive leadership in fraternity/sorority life.
+Plan on sharing operational information about your department to add to the body of knowledge about executive leadership in fraternity/sorority life.

 “EXCEL helped me realize how unfocused some of my efforts were, gave me tangible tools to use day to day and provided with me training as a professional that will allow me to be more strategic and intentional with what I do.”